RodoMark/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Access the site on your local host via the PORT in the express server (example: http://localhost:8080/)
-- Register for a user profile and start created your links!
+- Register for a user profile and start creating your links!